hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 The background check model is described in Section 5.2 of
-{{I-D.ietf-rats-architecture}} and allows the following modes of operation when used with TLS, namely
+{{I-D.ietf-rats-architecture}} and allows the following modes of operation when used with TLS, namely:

 - TLS client is the attester,
 - TLS server is the attester, and
-- TLS client and server mutually attest each other.
+- TLS client and server mutually attest towards each other.

 We will show the message exchanges of the three cases in sub-sections below.

 ## TLS Client as Attester

 In this use case the TLS client, as the attester, is challenged by the TLS server to provide evidence.
 The TLS client is the attester and the the TLS server acts as a relying party.
-The TLS server needs to provide a nonce in the EncryptedExtensions to the TLS client so that the attestation service can feed the nonce into the generation of the evidence.
+The TLS server needs to provide a nonce in the EncryptedExtensions message to the TLS client so that the attestation service can feed the nonce into the generation of the evidence.
 The TLS server, when receiving the evidence, will have to contact the verifier (which is not shown in the diagram).